Brooklyn Creek established a precedent for inter-municipal collaboration to resolve drainage issues in the Comox Valley

 - The team approach

-To download a copy of the PowerPoint slides that accompanied the co-presentation by Derek Richmond and Derek Richmond, click on this link to Nature Knows No Boundaries – Making Green Choices: Brooklyn Creek Case Study
+Download a copy of the PowerPoint slides that accompanied the co-presentation by Derek Richmond and Derek Richmond, and titled Nature Knows No Boundaries – Making Green Choices: Brooklyn Creek Case Study